-I established this page to talk about marketing for flat and hourly fee financial advisors in the hope that it can be a resource to support these beneficial movements within our industry.
+I established this page to talk about marketing for flat and hourly fee financial advisors in the hope that it can be a resource to support the transparent advisor movement within our industry.

 Thanks for visiting me.

 I am Sara Grillo, CFA and I’m declaring war on all forms of deception, manipulation, and other old-school, toxically controlling behaviors within financial advisor practices.

 Chances are if you’ve arrived at this page, you are as psyched about the flat, advice only, and hourly fee movement in our industry as I am.